ilmari-h/envie/README.md

 ## Usage

+**Requirements to use**:
+- Node.js installed on your computer (v22.0 or newer)
+- Linux or macOS operating system
+- Ed25519 keypair (Envie uses Public Key Encryption and a Diffie-Hellman style protocol to secure your environments)

-Once installed, run the command `envie` without arguments to bring up a setup wizard.
+When using Envie for the first time, run the command `envie` without arguments to bring up a setup wizard.
 This wizard will help you with the initial configuration.

 To start managing your environments, run `envie login`